-General Assembly 2016 approved a broadening of the definition of Local Ordained Ministry to include ministries outside church congregations, such as chaplaincy, presbytery or missional appointments.
-Such appointments are made at the discretion of the presbytery, in consultation with the employing body seeking the LOM appointment.
-The presbytery must be confident that the LOM will be well supported through their training and ministry.
+General Assembly 2016 approved a broadening of the definition of Local Ordained Ministry to include ministries outside church congregations, such as chaplaincy, Presbytery or missional appointments.
+Such appointments are made at the discretion of the Presbytery, in consultation with the local parish or ministry setting seeking the LOM appointment.
+The Presbytery must be confident that the LOM will be well supported through their training and ministry.